microbecode/zk-languages/lurk/README.md

 1. Generate a proof for the commitment: `!(prove)`
 1. Verify the proof: `!(verify "Nova_Pallas_10_1e5dabae7e58aef62d8fcf460360faf500c3102f664b9221930e774ee2e8d7a4")`

-The writer does not claim to understand what all happens in the above commands.
+The above creates a cryptographic commitment, which is in the heart of all ZK proofs.
+In this case the commitment phase is just very explicit.